Shuar Indians from Amazon – the keepers of the tradition living on the river

 During my Ecuador expedition, I visited the village of Shuars, a tribe of Amazon Indians.
 Despite the invasion of the “civilization”, these people still live in harmony with the jungle and the rivers.

 The Amazon is the biggest forest, a jungle in the world, but also the system of the rivers.
 They are the arteries and veins, the circulatory system that drivers this exuberant biome, where almost half of all species of living beings reside.

 During my Ecuador expedition, after I did the main work in Yasuni National Park, my colleague Kruno and I had some more time in the Amazon part of the country.
 We stayed in the Oriente, as Ecuadorians call the Amazon, and decided to visit Tena first and river Anzu, then Macas.

-Macas region is a centre of the indigenous population in Ecuador.
-During our stay in the town, large rally of Indians political party was held and the central square was echoing indigenous songs.
+Macas region is a center of the indigenous population in Ecuador.
+During our stay in the town, a large rally of Indians political party was held and the central square was echoing indigenous songs.

-I was invited in the hut, the simple room with all kind of the stuff you need for everyday.
-The stew was gurgling in the soot black pot, laid on the several rocks around the fire.
+I was invited to the hut, the simple room with all kind of the stuff you need for every day.
+The stew was gurgling in the soot-black pot, laid on the several rocks around the fire.
 The smoke was silently filling the room, but in actually “tasted” nice.
 The older woman was preparing fish from the stream, big fresh leaves were used as plates.
 The whole banana branches hung on the walls, some ripe yellow, other green, probably for cooking.
-There was a rifle and a blowgun.
+There were a rifle and a blowgun.
 Shuars are still hunting in the jungle, as well as fishing in the river.

 See more photos from this short trip: